eerrecalde/bracket-matcher-highlight/README.md

 #### Petty much a clone of bracket-matcher but with a more 'brackets editor' like highlight style

 ### Installation:
+- **Install it**

-- Install it with the packages manager in atom, or by command line:
+You can do it with the packages manager in Atom, or by command line:

 `apm install bracket-matcher-highlight`

+- #### Restart the editor
-- To be able to see the highlight, you'll need to restart the editor (close all the occurrences of Atom and open it again).
+To be able to see the highlight, you'll need to close all the occurrences of Atom and open it again.

 - That's it.

 Highlights and jumps between `[]`, `()`, and `{}`.
 Also highlights matching XML and HTML tags.